MattStata/PlateRate/README.md

 # PlateRate

 PlateRate is a GUI-based tool designed to **rapidly find the best linear region** for rate calculations in kinetic data exported from a Thermo Scientific Varioskan Lux plate reader.
-It can **automatically** detect the region of highest linearity for each sample, or allow the user to **override** that region interactively.
+It **automatically** attempts to find the best linear region of data corresponding to the rate, then allows the user to refine or change that region interactively.

 ---